byoda/byoda-python/docs/infrastructure/create_a_service.md

 ### Developing the service

-The reference svcserver and the svcworker implement a pattern where the svcserver writes a member UUID to a Redis key whenever a pod registers the membership with the svcserver.
+The reference svcserver, the updates-worker and the refresh-worker implement a pattern where the svcserver writes a member UUID to a Redis key whenever a pod registers the membership with the svcserver.
 The Redis key has a list as its value.
-The svcworker periodically takes a member UUID from the head of the list and pushes it to the back of the list.
-The svcworker can then query data from the pod of that member and store any data listed as cachable in the service contract in Redis
+The updates worker periodically takes a member UUID from the head of the list and pushes it to the back of the list.
+The updates-worker and refresh-worker can then query data from the pod of that member and store any data listed as cachable in the service contract in Redis